humdrum-tools/humdrum-documentation/guide/ch01/index.md

 --------------

 Humdrum data are organized somewhat like the tables of a spread-sheet.
-As with a spread-sheet, you can define or label your own types of data.
+As with a spreadsheet, you can define or label your own types of data.
-As with a spread-sheet, the different *columns* can be set up to represent whatever type of data you like.
+As with a spreadsheet, the different *columns* can be set up to represent whatever type of data you like.
 The *rows* of data, however, have a fixed meaning \-- they represent successive moments in time; that is, time passes as you move down the page.